Józefa and Stanisława Dziuba

 - In "Wyjście z Bodzentyna" (1960), Avram Cislowski's name is written as Abraham Scislowski.

-- Morris Grosman refers to the man who helped him and the others to survive initially on their return to Bodzentyn as " the man that owned the mill."
+- Morris Grosman refers to the man who initially helped him and the others survive on their return to Bodzentyn as " the man that owned the mill."
 In one of the letters he wrote to Stanisława Dziuba after the war, he asked how Maciejewski was doing.
 It is a well-known fact to locals in Bodzentyn that Maciejewski helped the partisans and that the Germans, in revenge, burnt down his mill, and it was not rebuilt again.

-- The situation in Starachowice-Wierzbnik can be studied in more detail in Remembering Survival: Inside a Nazi Slave-Labor Camp by Christopher R. Browning (2010).
+- The situation in Starachowice-Wierzbnik can be studied more in Remembering Survival: Inside a Nazi Slave-Labor Camp by Christopher R. Browning (2010).
 Pamięć przetrwania Nazistowski obóz pracy oczami więźniów (2012).The book draws on the testimony of survivors of the Holocaust-era Starachowice-Wierzbnik (close to Bodzentyn) slave-labour camps to examine the Jewish prisoners' fight for survival through a succession of brutal Nazi camp regimes.
 Read an introduction to the book | View a lecture by C. R. Browning on the slave-labour camp on YouTube | Find the book in English | Find the book in Polish

 - Righteous among the Nations: Read about the rescue of Nachman (Józef) Rubinowicz in Bodzentyn by the Zygadlewicz family